Prince of Persia 2: The Shadow and the Flame: Plot

-The game takes place eleven days after the events of the first game.
+The game takes place 11 days after the events of the first game.
 During this period, the Prince was hailed as a hero who defeated the evil Jaffar.
-He turns down all riches and instead asks for the hand of the Princess in marriage as his reward, to which the Sultan of Persia reluctantly agrees.
+He turns down all riches and instead asks for the Princess's hand in marriage as his reward, to which the Sultan of Persia reluctantly agrees.
 The game begins as the Prince enters the royal courts of the palace.
 Before he enters, his appearance changes into that of a beggar.
-Nobody recognizes him and, when he attempts to speak with the Princess, a man who shares his appearance (Jaffar, who is magically disguised) emerges from the shadows, ordering him to be thrown out.
+Nobody recognizes him, and when he attempts to speak with the Princess, a man who shares his appearance (Jaffar, who is magically disguised) emerges from the shadows, ordering him to be thrown out.
 With guards pursuing him, the Prince jumps through a window and flees the city by way of a ship.

 Falling asleep on the ship, the Prince dreams of a mysterious woman who asks the Prince to come to her.
 At this time, the ship is struck by lightning, cast by Jaffar.
 When the Prince regains consciousness, he finds himself on the shore of a foreign island.
-He comes to a cave full of reanimated human skeletons that fight him.
-He finally escapes on a magic carpet.
+He enters a cave full of reanimated human skeletons that attack him.
+After defeating their leader and losing his sword shortly after, he finally escapes on a magic carpet.
 In the meantime, in Persia, Jaffar seizes the throne in the guise of the Prince.
 The Princess falls ill under Jaffar's spell of gradual death.